glensouza/coronasda-links/README.md

 To update the links or content:

 1. Edit `index.html`
-2. Update button links and text as needed
+1. Update button links and text as needed
-3. Replace `images/avatar.png` and `images/avatar@2x.png` with your church logo
-4. Commit and push changes - GitHub Pages will automatically update
+1. Commit and push changes - GitHub Pages will automatically update

 ## 🚀 Deployment

-This site is configured for GitHub Pages:
+This site is configured for GitHub Pages.

-1. Go to repository Settings → Pages
-2. Set Source to "Deploy from a branch"
-3. Select branch `main` or `copilot/create-church-linktree-alternative`
-4. Select folder `/ (root)`
-5. Save and wait a few minutes for deployment

 ## 📝 License